faranalytics/elemental-0/README.md

 ## Usage

-Usage of E-0 is best explained by an example:
+Usage of E-0 is explained by an example:

 ```js
 import { $ } from '@faranalytics/elemental';